 After building a technology that allows for digital signatures and digital identities, it is pretty easy to authenticate the identity of the user when carrying out other actions and transactions online.
 This could be used for digital voting in the future, with just a few changes to the blockchain platform.
 The main reason that digital voting has not become a reality is that there are concerns about its privacy and security.

 At @RestoreNaija #DigitalVotingSummit2019 in Abuja this afternoon, we agreed a transparent digital voting system backed with #blockchain tech to prevent rigging, is step #1 to elections we can trust.
 With @HamzyCODE, Hajiya Sa’adatu Abdullahi, Prez, Northern Women in Politics pic.twitter.com/qesbK42IHD

 Many companies have tried to perform large-scale digital voting, but so far only Estonia has been successful.
 In 2014, Denmark did use the blockchain technology for some small-scale voting, but it has not been expanded throughout the whole country yet.

-Brazilian research institute is building a voting platform on Blockchain technology which will promote public participation in government decisions and policy-making.
-The blockchain platform helps record transactions in real time and data distribution across a network of computers.
+The Brazilian research institute is building a voting platform on Blockchain technology that will promote public participation in government decisions and policy-making.
+The blockchain platform helps record transactions in real-time and data distribution across a network of computers.
 These unique features have made it foolproof to hacks since records one made are immutable.

 With the help of a voting system that is based on the blockchain, a voter is able to check if their vote has been sent while making sure that their privacy is maintained and their identity is hidden.
 In addition, digital voting would make it easier for more people to put in their votes, especially those who live too far from a polling station or those who don’t have enough time after work.